Neymar"s tears worry nervous Brazilians

 "These were the tears of a football player.
 The tears of someone who cares."

-In this interpretation, Neymar's 97th minute goal was the moment when the Paris Saint-Germain goal machine finally got his groove -- and the much-hyped Brazil team along with him.
+In this generous interpretation, Neymar's 97th minute goal was the moment when the Paris Saint-Germain scoring machine finally got his groove -- and the much-hyped Brazil team along with him.

-But what if that much emotion after beating a supposedly far inferior team points to crackups yet to come?
+But many asked if so much emotion after beating a supposedly far inferior team pointed to crackups to come?

 "It's not normal to cry in the second game of a World Cup," Brazil's biggest newspaper, O Globo, headlined the main article on its website after the drama.